maixnor/wu-quartz/content/semester 1/Finances.md

 ### Sufficient Financial Resources
 - Businesses need money for their activities
 - Initial capital needs to be present
-- #todo get additinal points from UBBP slides
+- #wontfix get additinal points from UBBP slides
 ### Hyrid Bond
 - Combination of a [[Bond]] and a [[Share]]
 - Borrower receives money